 What is a lipid profile?

-The lipid profile is a group of tests that are often requested together to determine risk of developing cardiovascular disease (heart disease, stroke and related diseases); to monitor treatment of conditions that can cause blockage of blood vessels (“hardening of the arteries”).
+The lipid profile is a group of tests that are often requested together to determine risk of developing cardiovascular disease (heart disease, stroke and related diseases); and to monitor the treatment of conditions that can cause blockage of blood vessels (atherschlerosis, sometimes known as “hardening of the arteries”).

 What tests are included in a lipid profile?

-The lipid profile typically includes total cholesterol, HDL-cholesterol (often called good cholesterol), LDL-cholesterol (often called bad cholesterol), and triglycerides.
-Sometimes the report will include non-HDL-cholesterol and additional calculated values such as total cholesterol/HDL ratio or a risk score based on lipid profile results, age, sex, and other risk factors - a CVD Risk Assessment.
+The lipid profile typically includes measurement of total cholesterol, HDL-cholesterol (often called good cholesterol), LDL-cholesterol (often called bad cholesterol), and triglycerides.
+The report will probably include a calculation of non-HDL-cholesterol and may also include additional calculated values such as total cholesterol/HDL ratio or a risk score based on lipid profile results, age, sex, and other risk factors - a CVD Risk Assessment.

 How is a lipid profile used?

-The lipid profile is used to guide providers in deciding how a person at risk should be treated.
+The lipid profile is used to guide healthcare providers in assessing the cardiovascular risk of an individual.
 The results of the lipid profile are considered along with other known risk factors of heart disease to develop a plan of treatment and follow-up.

 How is treatment determined?